DFHack/dfhack/docs/Compile.rst

 DFHack documentation, like the file you are reading now, is created as .rst files, which are in `reStructuredText (reST) <http://sphinx-doc.org/rest.html>`_ format.
 This is a documenation format that has come from the Python community.
-It is very similar in concept - and in syntax - to Markdown, as found on Github and many other places.
+It is very similar in concept - and in syntax - to Markdown, as found on GitHub and many other places.
 However it is more advanced than Markdown, and can be compiled to sophisticated HTML files with tables of contents, cross-linking, references and more.